NicholasBHubbard/Yabsm/README.md

 # Installation

-Yabsm is officially supported on Arch, and Slackware.
+Yabsm is officially supported on Arch, and Slackware (more distributions coming soon).

 #### Arch